honungsburk/honungsburk.github.io/content/posts/my-new-website.md

 description = "Creating a company is hard.
 This is what I learned."
 +++

-Hello people of the internet!
+Hello, people of the internet!

 This is the third iteration of my website.
 I wanted to put a larger focus on my open-source contributions so there is now